Book now

 What is Songkran?

-Today, it has evolved into a lively water festival filled with street parties, traditional ceremonies, parades, music, dancing, and epic water fights.
-Thais and travelers alike take to the streets armed with water guns, buckets, and hoses to drench each other in good-natured fun.
+Today, it has evolved into a vibrant water festival celebrated across Southeast Asia.
+The festivities are marked by street parties, traditional ceremonies, parades, music, dancing and epic water fights.
+The festival participants take to the streets armed with water guns, buckets or hoses, drenching each other in good-natured fun.

 Best cities to celebrate Songkran in Thailand